wwcs2025/wwcs2025.github.io/application.md

 ## Accommodation

-We will provide you with shared rooms at [Rifugio Madonna delle Nevi](https://www.madonnadellenevibg.it/) in the Catalan Pyrenees.
+We will provide you with shared rooms at [Rifugio Madonna delle Nevi](https://www.madonnadellenevibg.it/) in the beautiful mountains of Lombardia, in Italy.

 We will split the rooms based on gender.
 In case you prefer to have a single room, please send us an email to [wwcs2025@gmail.com](mailto:wwcs2025@gmail.com).